 Let’s examine two children’s games: KerPlunk and Twister.
 These games date back many decades, but still demonstrate innovations that would likely be worthy of a patent in the modern day.

 Twister is the simpler of these games.
 There are two game elements, a large mat with a grid of colored circles, and a specially designed spinner indicating a combination of color and left/right hand/foot.
 Each time the spinner is spun, players place the indicated limb on an open circle of that color.
 As players lose their balance and allow an elbow or knee to touch the mat, they are eliminated, with the winner being the last player to remain upright.

 While Twister’s rules and nature of play are extremely simple, they are exceptionally nonobvious.
 There is no tabletop gameboard, cards, or even dice.
-Just a very large plastic mat, and a specially designed spinner that compels players to physically interact with the mat.
+Just a very large color-coded plastic mat, and a specially designed spinner that compels players to physically interact with the mat.
 Twister is not a modification of any existing game, commercial or otherwise, and its rules are intrinsically tied to the form and function of the game’s elements.
-Thus, it would be very patentable now, as was the case in 1966, when Patent No. 3,454,279 was granted for Twister.
+Thus, it would be very patentable now, as was the case in 1966 when Patent No. 3,454,279 was granted for Twister.

 Developing a unique device that is intrinsic to the game rules designed around it is an excellent means of clearing the patentability hurdles put in place by Alice and other restrictive rulings.
-You have not only created a game that is patentable, but a physical device that is itself patentable.
+You have not only created a game that is patentable, but a separate physical device that is also patentable.